 - Note down the date and time the accident happened

-FREQUENTLY ASKED QUESTIONS ABOUT MAKING A CLAIM FOR A ROAD ACCIDENT ABROAD
+FREQUENTLY ASKED QUESTIONS ABOUT MAKING A CAR ACCIDENT ABROAD CLAIM

 We’ve answered the most frequently asked questions about making a claim for a road traffic accident below.

 1. What should I do after a car accident abroad?

 If you’ve been involved in a foreign car accident, seek any medical attention you may need immediately.
 Call the police or equivalent authority as soon as the accident happens and ask for a copy of the report.
 Ask for an interpreter if there is a language barrier.
 Remember to make notes of what happened, take photographs of the scene if safe to do so, and collect the names and addresses of any witnesses as they could be important to support your claim.

 2. How do I make a claim for a car accident abroad?

 The first step in making a claim for a road accident abroad is to seek legal advice from a specialist lawyer.
 Our expert solicitors can review your case and let you have a claim that is likely to succeed.

 3. Can I still make a claim if my road accident happened outside the EU?

 Yes.
 If you were involved in a road accident outside the EU that wasn’t your fault, you should still be able to make a claim.
 While you won’t be protected by EU agreements, you will still be able to make a claim against the insurer of the negligent driver, however, your claim may proceed outside of the UK court.

 4. How long do I have to make a road accident abroad claim?